Amohamed24/Amohamed24/README.md

 ------------

 Hi there!
-I'm Mohamed, a passionate and detail-oriented data scientist with a background in Research.
+I'm Mohamed, a passionate and detail-oriented data analyst with a background in Research.
 My journey in the world of data began when I discovered the power of turning raw information into actionable insights.

 * 🌍  I am currently based in Minnesota, where I enjoy the diverse seasons and vibrant communities that this state has to offer.
 Living in this region has provided me with a unique cultural experience and it's a fantastic place that I'm proud to call home.